sudorandom/kmcd.dev/content/posts/2025/wordseq/index.md

 {{< image src="bad-move.gif" width="400px" class="center" alt="letters wiggling and turning red" >}}
 {{< /diagram >}}

 Non-optimal move, a move that sets you up to fail.
-You may think that you made a clever move and discovered a word just slightly askew, but there are many times where there's another word that you need find first to best set up the longest sequence.
+You may think that you made a clever move and discovered a word just slightly askew, but there are many times where there's another word that you need to find first to best set up the longest sequence.
 You will be greeted by a not-as-scary orange color.
 Usually you will want to undo your move and look for another:
 {{< diagram >}}
 {{< image src="non-optimal-move.gif" width="400px" class="center" alt="letters swapping and a newly completed word turning orange" >}}
 {{< /diagram >}}